douglashsabreu/ocr_poc/README.md

 This project evaluates the OCR capabilities offered by **Datalab**, wrapping the API in a modular, SOLID-oriented codebase.
 Two execution paths are available:

 - `datalab_api` (default): calls the REST endpoint `/api/v1/ocr` and parses the response into structured outputs.
+- `openai_api`: converts the image locally and sends it to an OpenAI multimodal model (e.g., `gpt-4o-mini`) for extraction.
 - `chandra`: runs the open-source `chandra-ocr` package locally or against a compatible vLLM server when deeper control is required.

 ### Prerequisites